xmartlabs/xmartlabs.github.io/_drafts/2015-04-16-XLForm-hiding-rows.md

 # The New Way

-This post introduces a XLForm brand new feature to achieve the same and more with much less effort.
+This post introduces a brand new XLForm feature to achieve the same and more with much less effort.

-We started to dig deeper into a research process in order to find an elegant solution to declarative define when a row/section should be hidden or disabled (read-only mode).
+We started to dig deeper into a research process in order to find an elegant solution to declaratively define when a row/section should be hidden or disabled (read-only mode).

 We had many things in mind during this process:

 * XLForms needed to ensure backwards compatibility.
 * We wanted to define the conditions through an expressive language, to be able to support complex business logic.
 * We agreed that the best place to define a conditional state for a row is within that row, and not using another structure.
-* The order in which the rows and it's dependencies are declared will not affect the condition evaluation.
+* The order in which the rows and it's dependencies are declared will not affect the evaluation.
 This means that the developer can define these conditions even though the condition has dependencies over rows not added to DSL yet.
-* Never re-evaluate `NSPredicates` conditions unless it's completely needed.
+* Never re-evaluate conditions unless it's completely needed.

 ## Our solution

+We chose the `NSPredicate` class to define conditions because NSPredicate provides us with a powerful, expressive and standard language to do so.
+We could have taken another approach defining our own language and structure to express the conditions but the advantages of NSPredicate are clear and speak for themselves.

 We added `hidden` and `disabled` properties to `XLFormRowDescriptor` and `XLFormSectionDescriptor`.
 These properties can be set with an NSPredicate, a NSString or a NSNumber boolean.
 When a NSString is set, a NSPredicate will be generated taking the string as the NSPredicate `format` parameter.